 Services that are covered for you What you must pay when you get these services Note: To be an inpatient, your provider must write an order to admit Outpatient observation cost-sharing is explained in you formally as an inpatient of the hospital.
 Even if you stay in the Outpatient Hospital hospital overnight, you might still be considered an "outpatient."
 If Observation. you are not sure if you are an inpatient or an outpatient, you should ask the hospital staff.
 You can also find more information in a Medicare fact sheet called "Are You a Hospital Inpatient or Outpatient?
 If You Have Medicare -Ask!"
-This fact sheet is available on the Web at www.medicare.gov/ sites/default/files/2018-09/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
+This fact sheet is available on the Web at www.medicare.gov/ Pubs/pdf/11435-Are-You-an-Inpatient-or-Outpatient.pdf or by calling 1-800-MEDICARE (1-800-633-4227).
 TTY users call 1-877-486-2048.
 You can call these numbers for free, 24 hours a day, 7 days a week.
-Inpatient mental health care You pay the 2021 Original Medicare cost-sharing amounts.
-Covered services include mental health care services that \$1,484 deductible; require a hospital stay. \$0 copayment each day for days 1-60: There is a 190-day lifetime limit for inpatient services in a \$371 copayment each day for psychiatric hospital.
-The 190-day limit does not apply to days 61 to 90; Mental Health services provided in a psychiatric unit of a \$742 copayment each day for general hospital. days 91 to 150 (lifetime reserve days).
+Inpatient mental health care You pay the 2022 Original Medicare cost-sharing amounts.
+Covered services include mental health care services that These are the 2021 cost-sharing require a hospital stay. amounts and may change for 2022.
+There is a 190-day lifetime limit for inpatient services in a \$1,484 deductible; psychiatric hospital.
+The 190-day limit does not apply to \$0 copayment each day for days Mental Health services provided in a psychiatric unit of a 1-60; general hospital. \$371 copayment each day for days 61 to 90; \$742 copayment each day for days 91 to 150 (lifetime reserve days).

 Services that are covered for you What you must pay when you get these services Medicare hospital benefit periods apply.
 A benefit period begins on the first day you go to a Medicare-covered inpatient hospital or a skilled nursing facility.
 The benefit period ends when you haven't been an inpatient at any hospital or SNF for 60 days in a row.
 If you go to the hospital (or SNF) after one benefit period has ended, a new benefit period begins.
 There is no limit to the number of benefit periods you can have.
 Cost shares are applied starting on the first day of admission and do not include the day of discharge.
 You pay these amounts until you reach the out-of-pocket maximum.
-Prior Authorization is required.
+Prior authorization is required.
 Inpatient stay: Covered services received in a hospital or SNF during a non-covered inpatient stay If you have exhausted your inpatient benefits or if the inpatient stay is not reasonable and necessary, we will not cover your inpatient stay.
 However, in some cases, we will cover certain services you receive while you are in the hospital or the skilled nursing facility (SNF).
 Covered services include, but are not limited to: When your stay is no longer covered, these services will be covered as described in the following sections: Physician services Please refer to Physician/Practitioner Services, Including Doctor's Office Visits in this document.
 Diagnostic tests (like lab tests) Please refer to Outpatient Diagnostic Tests and Therapeutic Services and Supplies in this document.